koka-lang/koka/doc/spec/overview.kk.md

 [test-bench]: https://github.com/koka-lang/koka/tree/master/test/bench

 Perceus is the compiler optimized reference counting technique that Koka uses for automatic memory management [@Perceus:tech].
-This enables Koka to compile directly to plain C code without needing a garbage collector or runtime system!
+This (together with evidence translation [@Xie:evidently]) enables Koka to compile directly to plain C code without needing a garbage collector or runtime system.

 Perceus uses extensive static analysis to aggressively optimize the reference counts.
 Here the strong semantic foundation of Koka helps a